Browser Recommendations for ITS-Supported Web Applications

-The following browser recommendations are for ITS-supported web applications and are based on coordinated testing efforts between the ITS Help Desk and the developers for various ITS-suipported web applications.
-Because of the rapid changes to modern web browsers, please check back frequently as browser test results will be posted as soon as they are available.
+The following browser recommendations are for ITS-supported web applications and are based on coordinated testing efforts between the ITS Help Desk and the developers for various ITS-supported web applications.
+Because of the rapid changes to modern web browsers, please check the matrices of test results for Windows browsers and Mac OS browsers frequently, as browser test results will be posted as soon as they are available.

 While individual users and departments may have specific browser preferences, the recommendations are based on many factors: